-Martín Rincón Botero studied composition in Lübeck (Dieter Mack, Musikhochschule Lübeck) and Bogotá (Diego Vega & others, Universidad Javeriana).
-His conducting teachers were Arturo Tamayo and Frank Hube, in Lugano (Switzerland, Conservatorio della Svizzera Italiana) and Lübeck (Germany, Musikhochschule Lübeck).
+Martín Rincón Botero studied composition in Lübeck with Dieter Mack at the Musikhochschule Lübeck and in Bogotá with Diego Vega and others at the Universidad Javeriana.
+His conducting teachers were Arturo Tamayo in Lugano (Switzerland, Conservatorio della Svizzera Italiana) and Frank Hube in Lübeck (Germany, Musikhochschule Lübeck).
 As part of a project sponsored by the Fundación Batuta, he received composition lessons with Don Freund.
-He attended composition masterclasses with Sidney Corbett, Samuel Adler, Sandeep Bhagwati, Rodney Sharman, Arnulf Herrmann, Reiko Fueting, and Hèctor Parra, and conducting masterclasses with Martin Sieghart, Ricardo Averbach and Nikolay Lalov.
+He attended composition masterclasses with Sidney Corbett, Samuel Adler, Sandeep Bhagwati, Rodney Sharman, Arnulf Herrmann, Reiko Fueting, and Hèctor Parra, and conducting masterclasses with Martin Sieghart, Ricardo Averbach, and Nikolay Lalov.

 In 2015, he won the Théodore Gouvy Composition Prize, which included a composition commission for the German Radio Philharmonic Orchestra Saarbrücken.
-His music has been performed at various events in Germany, Austria, Colombia, Spain, Poland, and the Netherlands, such as the Klangspuren IEMA (Graz), Mouvements (Saarbrücken), Unerhörte Musik (Berlin) and Zeitgenossen (Heidenheim), by ensembles and orchestras including the German Radio Philharmonic Saarbrücken, Trompo (Amsterdam), Boreas Quartett Bremen, Ensemble Volans (Hamburg), Gdańskie Trio Stroikowe (Gdańsk), and the Symphony Orchestra of the Musikhochschule Lübeck.
+His music has been performed at various events in Germany, Austria, Colombia, Spain, Poland, and the Netherlands, such as the Klangspuren IEMA (Graz), Mouvements (Saarbrücken), Unerhörte Musik (Berlin), and Zeitgenossen (Heidenheim).
+Ensembles and orchestras that have performed his works include the German Radio Philharmonic Saarbrücken, Trompo (Amsterdam), Boreas Quartett Bremen, Ensemble Volans (Hamburg), Gdańskie Trio Stroikowe (Gdańsk), and the Symphony Orchestra of the Musikhochschule Lübeck.
 He was also a finalist in the Witold Szalonek International Composers' Competition (2018) and the World Percussion Group Competition (2018), and received an honorable mention at the national composition competition for string quartet in Colombia, FestiQ-Artetos (2018).

-His strong interest in harmony and musical significance led him to work in the past as a lecturer for work analysis (Introduction to Pitch-class Set Theory) at the Musikhochschule Lübeck, while also serving as a regular speaker at the symposia of the International Anders Eliasson Society in Vienna and Stockholm, where he contributes to the analysis of works by Anders Eliasson.
+His strong interest in harmony and musical significance led him to briefly work as a lecturer for work analysis (Introduction to Pitch-class Set Theory) at the Musikhochschule Lübeck.
+He also served as a regular speaker at the symposia of the International Anders Eliasson Society in Vienna and Stockholm, where he contributes to the analysis of works by Anders Eliasson.

-Currently he serves as the conductor of the Spandau Youth Symphony Orchestra in Berlin.
-He has also conducted a range of ensembles and orchestras, including the Győr Philharmonic Orchestra (Hungary), the Orquestra de Câmara de Cascais e Oeiras (Portugal), the LandesJugendEnsemble für Neue Musik Schleswig-Holstein (Lübeck), Ensemble 900 (Lugano), the Youth Symphony Orchestra of Charlottenburg, Spandauer Blasorchester (Berlin), Wind & Brass Ensemble and Concert Band (Hamburg), and ensembles for contemporary music at the University of Music Lübeck.
+He has conducted a range of ensembles and orchestras, including the Győr Philharmonic Orchestra (Hungary), the Orquestra de Câmara de Cascais e Oeiras (Portugal), the LandesJugendEnsemble für Neue Musik Schleswig-Holstein (Lübeck), Ensemble 900 (Lugano), the Youth Symphony Orchestra of Charlottenburg, Spandauer Blasorchester (Berlin), Wind & Brass Ensemble and Concert Band (Hamburg), and ensembles for contemporary music at the University of Music Lübeck.

 © Martín Rincón Botero.
 All Rights Reserved.